AJChestnut/Network-Services-TryHackMe-Writeup/README.md

 You did great getting through this room.
 It may have seemed intimidating at first, it may have been a breeze, but you did it.

-Big thank you to [Polomints](https://tryhackme.com/p/PoloMints) for creating this room and [TryHackMe](https://tryhackme.com/) for putting together is wonderful site.
+Big thank you to [Polomints](https://tryhackme.com/p/PoloMints) for creating this room and [TryHackMe](https://tryhackme.com/) for putting together this wonderful site.